 Base Salary.
 Base salary is fixed compensation and is necessary to attract and retain talent and is the only non-variable element of the Company's total compensation program.
 Base salaries are set to reflect each executive officer's responsibilities, the impact of each executive officer's position and the contribution each executive officer delivers to the Company.
 Salaries are determined after analyzing competitive levels in the market, using the Company's comparison group and the Salary.com compensation data for executives with comparable responsibilities and job scope.
 Salary increases, if any, are based on individual responsibility and performance, Company performance and market conditions.
 To gauge market conditions, the Compensation Committee evaluated the comparison group and market data and established recommended salary levels based on the executive's experience, tenure, performance and potential.
-Based in part on the executive compensation benchmarking and the target levels for base salary set forth above, the Board, acting on the recommendation of Compensation Committee, set the executive officers' base salaries for 2023.
+Based in part on the executive compensation benchmarking and the target levels for base salary set forth above, the Board, acting on the recommendation of Compensation Committee, set the executive officers' base salaries for 2024.

 Performance Incentive Plan Compensation.
 The Performance Incentive Plan provides for a bonus based on the achievement of (1) certain qualitative goals for each executive officer, which may be individual in nature or for the Company as a whole, and (2) targets for fiscal year earnings per share.
 The plan bases 50% of the cash bonus on qualitative goals and 50% on earnings targets.
 The Compensation Committee evaluates achievement by each executive officer of their qualitative goals and then recommends to the Board an amount of bonus to be awarded in respect of such achievement.
 The plan sets forth minimum, target and maximum earnings per share that may be achieved.
-Due to the financial performance for fiscal 2022, the Company will not be paying, based on the earnings target, a portion of the 2022 incentive compensation, in the form of restricted stock under the Restricted Stock Plan described below.
-The Company intends to resume paying a portion of the 2023 incentive compensation, based on the 2023 earnings target, in the form of restricted stock.
+The Company is paying a portion of the 2023 bonuses, based on the earnings target, in the form of restricted stock under the Restricted Stock Plan described below and also plans the same for fiscal 2024.

 RGC Resources, Inc. Restricted Stock Plan.
-The Company has a Restricted Stock Plan, which is intended to provide equity incentives to our key employees.
+The Company has a Restricted Stock Plan, which is intended to incentivize key employees through stock ownership.
 Each restricted stock award will be evidenced by an agreement with the recipient.
 The agreement shall set forth the "Vesting Period" and "Restriction Period" for the award and any other conditions or restrictions that the Compensation Committee deems advisable, including requirements established pursuant to the Securities Act, the Exchange Act, the Internal Revenue Code and any securities trading system or stock exchange upon which such restricted shares are listed.